 Developing a workforce to meet the demands of business is vitally important to the Link Upstate economy.
-Each LWDA in the Link Upstate Region is built upon the same partners as the rest of the state.
+Each Local Workforce Development Area in the Link Upstate Region is built upon the same partners as the rest of the state.
 Wagner-Peyser and the Workforce Innovation and Opportunity program provide services for the general public.
-Other partners, including SC Vocational Rehabilitation Department, Adult Education and the Department of Social Services have additional services and support of targeted groups of job seekers.
+Some of the other partners, including SC Vocational Rehabilitation Department, Adult Education and the Department of Social Services have additional services and support of targeted groups of job seekers.
 The technical college system is an important partner in our workforce system, as they provide training to many of our participants.
-Although not comprehensive, below are key workforce development activities and programs offered in the Link Upstate region.